On the edge-Erd\H{o}s-P\'{o}sa property of Ladders

-\textbf{Claim 3:} \emph{The number of neighbours of $v$ that are not leaves of $T$ is bounded by~$80k$.} Let $T'$ be the subtree of $T$ that we obtain by removing all leaves of $T$.
-We immediately get that all leaves of $T'$ are preleaves of $T$.
-Hence, the number of leaves of $T'$ is bounded by $6k$ and, by Lemma \ref{lem:segment}, the tree $T'$ contains at most $12k$ segments.
-If there are any edges from $v$ to endvertices of segments, remove them; these are at most $24k$ edges.
-For each segment of $T'$ count the number of full sets of five neighbours of $v$ and let $\ell$ be the sum of these numbers over all segments .
-If $\ell \geq k$ then we find $k$ edge-disjoint ladders by applying Claim 2 to each segment.
-So there are at most $k-1$ full sets of five neighbours of $v$ on all segments; remove the edge from $v$ to these $5(k-1)$ (or fewer) neighbours.
-Afterwards there are fewer than five neighbours of $v$ on each segment and as there are at most $12k$ segments we have at most $48k$ remaining edges.
-All in all, fewer than $80k$ edges from $v$ to vertices of $T'$.
-Since $T'$ contains all vertices that are no leaves of $T$, we have proven the claim.
+\textbf{Claim 3:} \emph{The number of neighbours of $v$ that are not leaves of $T$ is less than~$80k$.} Let $T'$ be the subtree of $T$ that we obtain by removing all leaves of $T$.
+We immediately deduce that all leaves of $T'$ are pre-leaves of $T$.
+Hence by Claim~1, the number of leaves of $T'$ is bounded by $6k$ and by Lemma \ref{lem:segment}, the tree $T'$ contains at most $12k$ segments.
+If there are any edges from $v$ to endvertices of segments of $T'$, remove them; these are at most $24k$ edges.
+For each segment $S$ of $T'$, let $\ell_S$ be the number of remaining neighbours of $v$ on $S$ and let $n_S=\lfloor\frac{\ell_S}{5}\rfloor$ be the number of full sets of five neighbours of $v$ on $S$.
+If the sum of the $n_S$ over all segments $S$ is at least $k$, then applying Claim~2 to each segment of~$T$ yields at least $k$ ladders.
+These ladders are edge-disjoint since no two segments share a neighbour of $v$.
+Therefore, we may assume that the sum of the $n_S$ is smaller than $k$.
+The number of edges from $v$ to $T'$ is at most As $T'$ contains all neighbours of $v$ that are not leaves of $T$, this proves Claim~3.